RoyGeffen/Letter_Recognition/README.md

 # Letter_Recognition
-Allows users to write letters on window and converts them to the corresponding letter from the English Alphabet
+Allows users to write letters on window and converts them to the corresponding letter from the Hebrew Alphabet